kserve/kserve/docs/DEVELOPER_GUIDE.md

 $ chmod +x /usr/local/bin/knctl
 ```

-You can the run a smoke test by running the following command to show the details of tensorflow sample revision.
+You can then run a smoke test by running the following command to show the details of tensorflow sample revision.

 ```
 knctl revision show -r flowers-sample-default-4s74r